frostoven/Cosmosis/README.md

 <br>
 <img src="demo.gif">

-<br><br>
+</div>

+## Showcase and screenshots
 Click <a href="https://github.com/frostoven/frostoven.github.io/blob/main/showcase.md">here</a> to see a showcase of what the engine is currently capable of producing.

-</div>
+The game is rapidly changing, and constantly brings graphical improvements and new features.

 ## What is Cosmosis?
 Cosmosis plans to eventually be a high quality open world space exploration